Mobility Management Uncovered

 Using software to effectively address the mobility of people is predicted to be a big part of fleet management’s future …but what exactly does it mean?

-For obvious reasons, we tend to think of fleet management in terms of managing the life cycle of a vehicle, while that traditional approach remains essential, today’s information and management technology is making it more and more possible to effectively manage the mobility of people, too.
+For obvious reasons, we tend to think of fleet management in terms of managing the life cycle of a vehicle and while that traditional approach remains essential, today’s information and management technology is making it more and more possible to effectively manage the mobility of people too.